Avanade/Beef/tools/Beef.Test.NUnit/README.md

 ### One-time set-up for the set-up fixture

 Within the [`OneTimeSetUp`](https://github.com/nunit/docs/wiki/OneTimeSetUp-Attribute) for the [`SetUpFixture`](https://github.com/nunit/docs/wiki/SetUpFixture-Attribute) the `TestSetUp.RegisterSetUp` enables the configuration of the set up (including that which is re-invoked with the one-time set-up for the test fixture).
-Other set up logic including the starting of the API test server via `AgentTester.StartupTestServer` is initiated.
-Example as follows:
+Other set up logic including setting the defaults for the local _Reference Data_ (`TestSetUp.SetDefaultLocalReferenceData`) is initiated.
+An [example](../../samples/My.Hr/My.Hr.Test/FixtureSetup.cs) is as follows:

 ``` csharp
 [SetUpFixture]